Life changes quickly and your estate plan should change with it. Review the following items to make sure your plan will work when you need it.

 - Property.
 Is the ownership of your assets and your beneficiary designations on accounts and life insurance policies properly coordinated with your will and/or revocable trust?

-For assistance updating your estate plan, call to schedule an appointment with the legal team at Steffens Law Office.
+For assistance updating your estate plan, call to schedule an appointment with the experienced estate planning attorneys at Steffens Law Office.